Woodland Beach Wildlife Area

-Woodland Beach Wildlife Area is a state wildlife area located in Kent County, Delaware, along shore of the Delaware Bay.
-It is 6320 acres in size and is managed by Delaware Department of Natural Resources and Environmental Control (DNREC), Division of Fish & Wildlife.
+Woodland Beach Wildlife Area is a state wildlife area located in Kent County, Delaware, along the shore of the Delaware Bay.
+It is 6320 acres in size and is managed by the Delaware Department of Natural Resources and Environmental Control (DNREC), Division of Fish & Wildlife.

 Much of the area is a transgressive brackish marsh.

 The Thomas Sutton House serves as a residence and office for the personnel of the Woodland Beach Wildlife Area.
 It was listed on the National Register of Historic Places in 1973.